romantomjak/ansible-roles/consul/README.md

 One of the first steps to configuring TLS for Consul is generating certificates.
 In order to prevent unauthorized datacenter access, Consul requires all certificates be signed by the same Certificate Authority (CA).
 This should be a private CA and not a public one as any certificate signed by this CA will be allowed to communicate with the datacenter.

 You will only need to create one CA for the datacenter.
-You should generate all certificates on the same node or workstation that is used to create the CA. The node or workstation should be stable, preferably not a Consul agent or a cloud server.

 You can create the CA and certificates before starting Consul, as long as you have the Consul binary installed in your path.

 ```shell
 $ consul tls ca create